uprtcl/BOOS-FL-license/README.md

 To continue using this software, you MUST register YOUR APPLICATION by calling the method `register(bytes32 packageHash,bytes32 organizationHash)` of the `licensing.uprtcl.eth` smart contract, where `packageHash` should be the sha256 hash of the name of the node package of YOUR APPLICATION, and organization should be the sha256 hash of the name of the legal entity with copyrights on YOUR APPLICATION.

 Once registered you can use this software without any upfront payment.
 However, by registering you are commit to paying for the license as soon as you decide to do it and within a period of 4 years.
-Remeber, if you register, you are commiting to pay for the license.

 The price, in DAI, for buying a perpetual license of this software can be calculated by calling the method `getPrice(bytes32 packageHash, bytes32 organizationHash)` of the smart contract.
 This price will change in time, starting at a minimum value on the date you registered the application and reaching a maximum value after 4 years.